mfedec/tester/README.md

 The focus for this repo is not about the cli, but instead how to setup integration tests that spins up docker containers that we will use to test the actual functionality of the CLI.

-## Todo

-- Initially thought to do this as a cli, but really, could just be a basic ruby script to show how things work together.
-Either create a cli or remove the current cli specific things and make into a ruby script

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mfedec/tester.